ethereum/consensus-specs/specs/phase0/p2p-interface.md

 The requester MUST close the write side of the stream once it finishes writing the request message.
 At this point, the stream will be half-closed.

-The requester MUST NOT make more than two concurrent requests with the same ID.
+The requester MUST NOT make more than `MAX_CONCURRENT_REQUESTS` concurrent requests with the same protocol ID.

 If a timeout happens on the requesting side, they SHOULD reset the stream.